Jitendra2603/shipdfinal/subtask_3/README.md

 ```
 cd C:\shipdfinal\subtask_3
 ```

-![Note]
-> Only for Windows
+> [!Note]
-Ensure Docker Daemon is Listening on TCP Port 2375
+> Only for Windows: Ensure Docker Daemon is Listening on TCP Port 2375
+> [!Caution]
+> Exposing the TCP is generally not recommended, better to not use Windows.
+> [!Important]
+> No changes needed for UNIX

 Verify that Docker is listening on tcp://localhost:2375:
 ```